 TAUKKYAN WAR CEMETERY

-Taukkyan War Cemetery is in Taukkyan town in the township of Mingaladon, Yangon greater area, on the main highway No 1 Pyay Road.
-From the centre of the city of Yangon, it is 21 miles north and 11 miles from the international airport, 45 minutes drive from the centre of Rangoon and 24 minutes from the International airport.
+Taukkyan War Cemetery is in Taukkyan town in the township of Mingaladon, Yangon greater area, on the main highway No 1 (Pyay Road).
+From the centre of the city of Yangon, it is 21 miles north and 11 miles from the International airport, 1 hour drive from the centre of Rangoon and 30 minutes from the International airport.
 Exact location of the cemetery is North (17º02'08.24") and East (96º07'55.28").

 Accompanied wheelchair access is possible through the main entrance and if unaccompanied through the side entrance adjacent to the office.
 For further information regarding wheelchair access, please contact our Enquiries Section on +44 (0)1628 507200.
 The cemetery is open everyday from 07:00-17:00.